thecount12/easyweb-scrape/README.md

 1. Builds an array of all urls from a domain.
 2. Stay within the domain name.
 3. Search for email addresses.
-4. Creates csv of result.dat consisting of: "url","email"
+4. Creates csv of result.dat consisting of: URL,Email
   * just rename the file to result.csv.
 5. Creates error.dat consisting of domains it could not connect to.